GlennMiller1991/async/README.md

 ### R&D async tools ###

-First of all, attention payed to creation of reactive model with native JavaScript async functionality like promises, (async) iterators and generators
+First of all, attention paid to creation of reactive model with native JavaScript async functionality like promises, (async) iterators and generators